 “In the venture partner role, you want to be part of a family, with partners and managing partners interested in what you do, and with the experience to work with you to create a successful value proposition.
 SV rates highly on all of these.
 Venture partners are absolutely regarded as part of the family, they can influence decision-making on their own and others’ programs.
 You don’t just sit in a silo.
 You become an integral part of the team.

 “As an entrepreneur I’d want a firm with the capacity to make decisions about assets and strategy.
 SV brings that – in my current venture we’ve moved from investment to investment committee in about two weeks.
 Decisions happen very quickly.
 And then I’d want support every step of the way, filling roles, finding people with talent, locating incubator spaces, and ultimately moving on to acquirers and strategic partners.
 In my experience SV has all that in spades.”

-– Houman Ashrafian, Biotechnology Venture Partner
+– Houman Ashrafian, Biotechnology Managing Partner

 Houman Ashrafian and SV Health Investors

 A noted researcher, Houman Ashrafian received his BM BCh in 1999 and his DPhil in 2009, both from the University of Oxford.
 Following completion of his cardiology training, he was appointed consultant cardiologist at Oxford’s John Radcliffe Hospital.
 He heads experimental therapeutics at Oxford.
 His most recent research focuses on cardiac and cancer metabolism.